 - Complete the assessment (with a score of 80 percent or above).

-- Next, candidates will be provided a link to the volunteer application that must be completed.
+- At the end of the assessment, candidates will be provided a link to the volunteer application that must be completed.

 Step 3: The program is filled on a first-come, first-served basis and may be full prior to the deadline.
-Mail or drop off the following forms to the Children’s Volunteer Services department:
+Mail or drop off the following forms by Friday, August 15th to the Children’s Volunteer Services department:

 Proof of immunity to measles, mumps and rubella (MMR) (two dates), *chickenpox (documentation from provider of proof of two immunizations OR documentation of a positive blood test indicating immunity; *history of disease date is not acceptable as proof of immunity) and Tdap (one date, must clearly state Tdap on record and be received between 2006 to present)